AnoukSmet/Brain-Quizzers/README.md

 * **Plan**
 When correct answer was selected, the choice should highlight in a green color and show a 'thumbs up' icon.
-When the wrong answer was selected, the choice should highlight in a red color and a message should pop up with the correct answer.
+When the wrong answer was selected, the choice should highlight in a red color and a message should show with the correct answer.

 * **Implementation**
 Adding a function in game.js which validates the answer and adds classes to highlight the relevant choice and message.